UX Design process: 6 Stages to build better products

 Now that you have a better understanding of the significance of UX design, let’s walk you through the key stages of the UX design process.

-The UX design process starts with an agreed plan of action to ensure all stakeholders are heading in the same direction, and that it makes sense.
+The UX design process starts with defining an agreed plan of action to ensure all stakeholders are heading in the same direction, and that it makes sense.

 • Brainstorm the concept and purpose of the product, and create a value proposition to clarify how your product adds value.
 Identify how it solves user problems, what the user benefits are, unique selling points, and competitive advantages.